Hydrolyzed Collagen Type II Aka collagen peptides

 Hydrolyzed collagen is partially broken down collagen (peptides), a dietary form that increases the bioavailability of the protein.
 In clinical trials oral supplementation of hydrolyzed type II collagen has shown to significantly improve pain relief for individuals suffering from joint pain, rheumatoid arthritis, and osteoarthritis [2, 3, 4, 5, 8, 9, 12].

 Cosmetically collagen is crucial to skin, nails, and hair health.
-Considering wrinkles form when collagen strength and dermal support weaken, evidence has shown that maintaining stable and healthy collagen levels throughout life naturally supports skin and beauty.
-Collagen supplements in general and Hydrolyzed Collagen in particular provide a simple and bioavailable means of maintaining a healthy supply of the most important human protein in you.
-Numerous collagen supplementation studies have demonstrated improvements in skin dryness, hydration, moisture retention and elasticity leading to a noticeable reduction in facial dryness, fine lines and wrinkle depth.
-[1, 6, 7, 10].
+Considering wrinkles form when collagen fibrils and content in the dermal layers is weaken.
+Evidence has shown that maintaining stable and healthy collagen levels throughout life naturally supports smooth skin.
+Collagen supplements in general and hydrolyzed collagen supplements in particular provide a simple and bioavailable means of maintaining a healthy supply of the most important protein in you.
+Numerous collagen supplementation studies have demonstrated improvements in skin dryness, hydration, moisture retention and elasticity leading to a noticeable reduction in facial dryness, fine lines and wrinkle depth [1, 6, 7, 10].
 Show more...

 - Asserin, J., Lati, E., Shioya, T., & Prawitt, J. (2015).
 The effect of oral collagen peptide supplementation on skin moisture and the dermal collagen network: Evidence from an ex vivo model and randomized, placebo‐controlled clinical trials.
 Journal of Cosmetic Dermatology, 14(4), 291-301.